dinabogdan/akka-streams/exercises/src/test/resources/README.md

-building-streams
+fault-tolerance

-# Exercise 4 > Building Streams
+# Exercise 5 > Fault Tolerance

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.